 Australia’s rental property market is a mixed bag at the moment.
-While rental property prices have been dropping in some cities, in others they have been growing.
+While rental property and rental property management prices have been dropping in some cities, in others they have been growing.
 And for others again, not much has changed.

 Sydney, in particular, has experienced quite a slowdown, however, rental listings have increased and rental prices overall have increased, remaining well above other capital cities.
 Meanwhile, Melbourne houses are taking just as long to rent, but apartments are renting sooner, and both are achieving above-average growth in rental prices.